-Several years ago, President Beverly Daniel Tatum decided leadership would have a stronger presence at Spelman College.
+Several years ago, President Beverly Daniel Tatum, the ninth president of Spelman College, decided leadership would have a stronger presence at Spelman College.

 It was in her inauguration speech that she first shared her vision for what would soon become the Center for Leadership and Civic Engagement.
 The center’s acronym, LEADS, means leadership, economic empowerment, advocacy in the arts, dialogue across differences and service learning.

 “At the heart of [Spelman’s] mission is the notion of leadership – a holistic understanding of leadership development that includes mind, body and spirit – an understanding of leadership that includes the cultivation of wisdom and an understanding of social justice,” Dr. Tatum said in 2003.

 “She wanted to have an anchor spot that would be a place where resources could come together and be identified and distributed to the College to do the work in leadership,” said Jane Smith, Ed.D., executive director of LEADS.

 Setting the Example

 From the beginning, Kim Davis, C’81, exemplified the leadership model the program would foster.
 Davis, a JPMorgan Chase executive took a leave of absence to work with Pamela Carlton, an independent consultant in leadership development.
 Davis and Carlton were the center’s first co-directors.
 They began what is now the anchor program of LEADS, the annual Women of Color Conference, which showcases Spelman’s interest in having a leadership voice for all women.

 “They hit the ground running through their networks in bringing leadership development opportunities to Spelman,” said Dr. Smith, who took the helm in 2004.